masterminds-kenya/social_network/checklist-03.md

   - [s] Content for Influencer sign-up portal (home view) to give them confidence in the process.
   - [s] Attractive and clear styling for profile and data views seen by Influencers.
 - [x] favicon (looks nice in browser, less search engine errors)
+- [x] Confirm all templates build off a template that points to favicon location
+  - [x] extends "base.html" is safe
+  - [x] extends "view.html" is safe
+  - [x] extends "campaign.html" is safe
+  - [x] All template files are extensions of base or other confirmed sources.
 - [x] Add robots.txt file so search engines are not getting errors.

 ### Other Site Functionality